 - Moisturize the dry areas for even skin hydration as the dry spots will absorb more tanners.

 - Usually it’s better to start at your feet and work your way up, but again the key here is even application.
 This means avoid overdoing it.
 Go slow and pay attention to the areas that are lighter because they are less exposed to the sun (the underarm area is an example)

 - Make your corrections by blending the moisturizer with the self-tanner.
 This dilutes the blend and gives you room to correct mistakes.

 - Stay dry and avoid doing hot yoga, taking a shower or doing intense exercise.
 You need to allow the tanner to dry completely if you don’t want to mess up your cloths and create streaks all over your skin.

 Just remember, self-tanning does not give you sun protection.
 You still need to wear sun protection factor over your tan.

 WANT TO TRY BOA?
-We are giving readers 15% OFF.
-Use code 'SELFLOVE' at checkout.
 We are so confident you'll love BOA, all purchases are eligible for our 30-day money-back guarantee.

 The BOA Skin Blog, Reveal Your Beauty, hopes to bring you educational, insightful and interesting reading material on the topics of skincare, beauty, rituals, self-care and wellness.
 All topics are chosen and written by the BOA team, with credits where credit is due.
 If you have a suggestion for a topic or a question about what we have written, we would love for you to get in touch.
 Please email us at firstname.lastname@example.org and we will get back to you as soon as possible.
 For all our BOA customers, please leave a review on our website for a discount on your future purchases.